QuantEcon/MatchingMarkets.py/README.md

 #Use
 ----------------------------------------------------------------------
+Please refer to the tutorial notebook for more in depth instructions.

 Download the package, change directory to the one containing it in your python console, and `import matchingmarkets as mm`.

 Intended use is through the `simulation` object, as follows: